alexcash/alexcash.com/source/blog/Adventures-in-Robotics.markdown

 	<iframe src="http://www.youtube.com/embed/Ln_6duaCqnI?rel=0" frameborder="0" width="560" height="315"> </iframe>
 </div>

-expect a follow up with all kinds of goodies about the competition Friday.
+Expect a follow up with all kinds of goodies about the competition Friday.